-- Academic dishonesty - Failure to remove a "conditional status" within one academic year will result in prevention from further participation in the program. - 3.
-Failure to complete the program in the allotted time.
+- 1. Academic dishonesty - 2.
+Failure to remove a "conditional status" within one academic year will result in prevention from further participation in the program. - Failure to complete the program in the allotted time.
 Students are allowed seven years to complete the course of study.
-The seven years is calculated from their first semester of enrollment and terminates on the last regular business day of the respective seventh year semester. - 4.
-Failure to maintain continuous enrollment in the summer, fall, and spring semesters each year and pay the required fees will result in prevention from further participation in the program. - 5.
-While it is possible for a student to earn a "C" in the Ed.D. program, he or she must maintain a grade point average of 3.25 in order to sit for both the Research and Statistics (By end of the 2nd year) and the Academic and Bibliography Comprehensive Exams (3rd year or upon completion of academic course work).
+The seven years is calculated from their first semester of enrollment and terminates on the last regular business day of the respective seventh year semester.

+4. While it is possible for a student to earn a "C" in the Ed.D. program, he or she must maintain a grade point average of 3.25 in order to sit for both the Research and Statistics and the Academic Comprehensive Exams.
 Failure to maintain the required minimal grade point will constitute a basis for dismissal from the program.